apache/shenyu-website/versioned_docs/version-2.7.0.2/user-guide/proxy/mcp-tool-proxy.md

 After your `mcpTool` service is connected to the `Apache ShenYu` gateway, you can use the `endPoint` configured in the `Selector` as the request interface for your `McpClient`.

 * Firstly, the domain name of your previous `endPoint` was your own service; now it should be replaced with the gateway’s domain name.
-Refer to [Quick Start with McpServer](../../quick-start/quick-start-McpServer).

 * Secondly, the `Apache ShenYu` gateway requires a route prefix configured as the `contextPath` in your integration project.